sourcecred/docs/docs/resources/team.md

 # LB
 ## (they/them)

-### SourceCred Branch/Job Description: Community Cultivation/Social Architect
+### SourceCred Branch/Job Description: Community Cultivation Lead & Documentation Lead

 ### *I'm a genderqueer artist and communicator.
 I got to be around for the conception of SourceCred, and later became a part of the team using my soft skills around interpersonal relationships and community structure.
 Now, I champion the Community Cultivation branch and work with our community to develop a wholehearted space that can scale with its values.*